codecygen/063_Redux-Project-Advanced/README.md

 ```

 Regardless of their order, if the props.item is "{id: 'p1', title: 'Book', quantity: 1, total: 6, price: 6}", destructuring will match keys of the props.item object with the assigned names on the left hand side of the equation.

+# Async Code Implementation - Redux

+- React-Redux-Async-Code-Implementation

+IMPORTANT NOTE:

+Reducers must be pure, side-effect free, synchronous functions.
+This is why, async code is not used in reducer.

+Async tasks and side-effect should be executed inside the "components" (e.g. useEffect()) and Inside the "action creators".